 Set daily, weekly, monthly and yearly goals.
 Like we mentioned earlier in the article, it’s important to start small.
 Start with one small daily goal and once you are accomplishing those goals, move on to the weekly, monthly and yearly goals.

 Setting specific, measurable, attainable, realistic and time-bound goals will make establishing the habit easier.
 Once you’ve written your goals down with a pen and paper, you will be able to visibly see what needs to happen and think of a plan on how to get there.
+(Here are some examples of short term fitness goals to give you some ideas.
+You can also read this post about SMART fitness goals for more information.)

 It’s also important to track your progress daily.
 If you missed your workout because you had no other choice, write it down and don’t get down on yourself.
 If you missed your workout because ‘you didn’t feel like it’ then it’s time to set even smaller goals or find out why your motivation is lacking.